pgorman/dangerjaunt/dangerjaunt.md

 They fight at -1 to hit in sunlight.
 Leaders have more hit dice, and magic-using shamen haunt some tribes.

-Orcs are typically pig-faced and green of skin.
+Orcs are typically green-skinned and pig-faced.
 Reports of stag-headed and cock-headed orcs remain in question, since orcs love masks as much as they love cruelty.

 ### Owlbear ###